mysociety/alaveteli/doc/INSTALL.md

 # Troubleshooting

+*   **Incoming emails aren't appearing in my Alaveteli install**

+    First, you need to check that your MTA is delivering relevant incoming emails to the `script/mailin` command.
+There are various ways of setting your MTA up to do this; we have documented one way of doing it in Exim at `doc/INSTALL-exim4.conf`, including a command you can use to check that the email routing is set up correctly.

+    Second, you need to test that the mailin script itself is working correctly, by running it from the command line, First, find a valid "To" address for a request in your system.
+You can do this through your site's admin interface, or from the command line, like so:

+        $ ./script/console
+        Loading development environment (Rails 2.3.14)
+        >> InfoRequest.find_by_url_title("why_do_you_have_such_a_fancy_dog").incoming_email
+        => "request-101-50929748@localhost"

+    Now take the source of a valid email (there are some sample emails in `spec/fixtures/files/`); edit the `To:` header to match this address;
+    and then pipe it through the mailin script.
+A non-zero exit code means there was a problem.
+For example:

+        $ cp spec/fixtures/files/incoming-request-plain.email /tmp/
+        $ perl -pi -e 's/^To:.*/To: <request-101-50929748@localhost>/' /tmp/incoming-request-plain.email
+        $ ./script/mailin < /tmp/incoming-request-plain.email
+        $ echo $?
+        75

+    The `mailin` script emails the details of any errors to `CONTACT_EMAIL` (from your `general.yml` file).
+A common problem is for the user that the MTA runs as not to have write access to `files/raw_emails/`.

 *   **Various tests fail with "*Your PostgreSQL connection does not support unescape_bytea.
 Try upgrading to pg 0.9.0 or later.*"**